danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 Some implementations ignore the default keyword, others support updating the input JSON to fill in a default value for a missing key/value pair.
 This implementation outputs a JSONPatch document that may be further applied to the input JSON to add the missing key/value pairs.

+### Custom error messages (since 1.2.0)

+jsoncons supports an `errorMessage` keyword that allows schema authors to provide custom error messages.
+See [custom error message](./custom-error-message) for how to enable this feature.

 ### Examples